fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

 The selection criteria for the traffic that will be measured.
-Deprecated 1.8.0:
-Use `selectors` instead.
+Deprecated: v1.8.0: Use `selectors` instead.

 </dd>
 <dt>linear_buckets</dt>